 Cost of Ownership

 Ford is confident that the Edge meets the class standard for efficiency.
 By only delivering torque where and when it is needed, the car's Intelligent AWD set-up has minimal impact on fuel-efficiency and CO2emissions compared with permanent four-wheel drive systems.
-As a result, both 2.0 TDCi diesel powertrains aim to deliver 48.7mpg fuel efficiency and 149g/km CO2supported by Auto-Start-Stop technology.
+As a result, both 2.0 TDCi diesel powertrains aim to deliver 48.7mpg fuel efficiency and 149g/km CO2 supported by Auto-Start-Stop technology.
+All the usual modern efficiency aids are in play to help this Ford achieve this class-competitive showing.
+So there's Smart Regenerative Charging, which harvests energy that would otherwise be lost under braking.
+The reasonably sleek shape and carefully fashioned under-body aerodynamic shielding also play their part in reducing drag.